Symbolic partition in chaotic maps: Folding points and symbolic partition

 \section{Folding points and symbolic partition}

 First, we have a close look at the folding points that determine the symbolic partition in the 1D map.
 As we know, the action of a map leading to chaos consists of two steps \cite{ChaosOtt}: stretching and folding.
-For example, in the logistic map $x_{n+1} =rx_n(1-x_n)$ with $r=4$, the points in the interval [0, 1] can be viewed as being stretched twice to its original length and then folded back as shown in Fig.~\ref{fig2}.
+For example, in the logistic map $x_{n+1} =rx_n(1-x_n)$ with $r=4$, the points in the interval [0, 1] can be viewed as being stretched twice to its original length and then folded back as shown in FIG.~\ref{fig1}.
 As a result, the interval [0, 1] is decomposed into two subintervals on either of which the map is monotone and extends the subset to the full interval.
 As the iteration goes on, each subinterval is divided into smaller and smaller intervals to ensure the monotonicity.
-In general, our method starts with a ``baseline'' which plays a similar role to the interval [0, 1] but needs to be determined (see Fig.~\ref{fig2} and Observation \uppercase\expandafter{\romannumeral3} below), which may not be so obvious in high-dimensional maps, especially when the folding is not strong enough.
-Iterations of the baseline leads to layers of segments, each of which looks more or less similar to the baseline and is sequentially connected to each other with "folding points" to be characterized in detail below.
-Therefore, each segment is bounded by two folding points at the two ends and can be viewed as some kind of "maximally stretched" piece of the manifold.\\ Hence, precisely determining the location of foldings is essential to the symbolic partition since in the process of stretching and folding, two areas $B_{01}$ and $B_{02}$ will be mapped to the same area $B_1$ after one iteration as shown in Fig.~\ref{fig2}, so that the symbolic sequences after one shift would be the same for the corresponding points in $B_{01}$ and $B_{02}$.
-Therefore, these pairs of points have to lie in different symbol regions before the mapping.
-Thus the folding point should play the role of the partition point since any neighborhood of it contains points approaching each other after one or several iterations, which belongs to the set of HTs mentioned before in two or higher dimensions.
-As displayed in Fig.~\ref{fig2}, $A_1$ is the ``folding point" and the partition should be made at its preimage --- the ``critical point'' $A_0$, which is also called ``primary turning point'' \cite{Ref5} in the literature.
-Thus, we have\\ {\bfseries Observation \uppercase\expandafter{\romannumeral1}: } folding points emerge from multiple iterations of the baseline and a segment is part of the manifold between two consecutive folding points which is maximally stretched locally.
-Images of folding points are still folding points and for each genealogy group there is a starting one whose preimage is called a critical point where the radius of curvature is about the size of the attractor.\\
+In general, our method starts with a ``baseline'' which plays a similar role to the interval [0, 1] but needs to be determined (see FIG.~\ref{fig1} and Remark \uppercase\expandafter{\romannumeral2} below), which may not be so obvious in high-dimensional maps, especially when the folding is not strong enough.
+Iterations of the baseline leads to layers of segments, each of which looks more or less similar to the baseline and is sequentially connected to each other with ``folding points" to be characterized in detail below.
+Therefore, each segment is bounded by two folding points at the two ends and can be viewed as some kind of ``maximally stretched" piece of the manifold.\\